 CDT Day 85: Wild Horses

-In an effort to be responsible and grown-up hikers, Appa and I have committed to (trying to) get early starts; today's alarm brings me out of my hallucinatory unconscious state at 4:15.
+To be responsible and grown-up hikers, Appa and I have committed to (trying to) get early starts; today’s alarm brings me out of my hallucinatory unconscious state at 4:15.
 I may or may not snooze said alarm until 5:00.

 At least we’re walking before 6:00?
 When thru-hiking, it’s the thought that counts.
 Or is it the miles?
 I always forget this one.